 Question: 'Give an example of your sales ability'.

-Answer: A candidate who responds with a lack of confidence, and answers, 'I have a hard time recalling a specific instance', will leave a bad impression.
+Answer: A candidate who responds with a lack of confidence and answers, 'I have a tough time recalling a specific instance', will leave a bad impression.
 A candidate who responds with confidence will answer, 'Last month I closed a big deal with a leading computer firm.
-The deal significantly decreased the company's turnover for the last quarter'.
+The deal significantly increased the company's turnover for the last quarter'.

-Examples of team member positions are programming, customer service, project engineers, a team of accountants in an accounting firm, and the like.
-Questions for a team member position usually test for the ability to conform to a team, to form good relations, to accept authority, and to work under pressure.
+Here you will find competency-based question and answer samples for team member positions, such as those in programming, customer service, project engineers, a team of accountants in an accounting firm, and the like.
+The competency-based interview question examples used for team member positions usually aim at assessing the ability to conform to a team, to form good relations, to accept authority, and to work under pressure.

 Question: 'How would you describe yourself as a team member?
 What do you enjoy better, working as a team or working alone?'